All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 Living with a virus

-We know that viruses live in our body’s and can be small, you wouldn’t even know they were there.
-Sometimes viruses stay in our body’s and because you have a virus that stays in your body, you come to see us in clinic.
+We know that viruses that live in our body are very small and that we wouldn’t even know they were there.
+Sometimes viruses stay in our body and because you have a certain virus that stays in your body, you come to see us in clinic.
 This means we can work together to help you stay well and make sure the virus stays small.
-Some people find it helpful to think of the virus as though it is asleep.
-Your immune system will need a helping hand to protect you and this is why you will need to take medicine every day.
+Your immune system will need a helping hand to protect you, and this is why you will need to take medicine every day.

-Remember, people would never know the virus is there and living with it will not stop you going to school/ college, having fun or anything else you want to do!
+Remember, people will never know that you are living with a virus, and it shouldn’t stop you going to school/ college, having fun or anything else you want to do!

 You now know that your virus is called HIV.
 As we have talked about together this stands for Human Immunodeficiency Virus and we will go into detail on the next pages.
 For now, it is important that you know, having HIV does not define you and you can live a long, happy and healthy life alongside HIV.